 Taking to the road, it quickly became obvious these tough-as-nails trainers were a little heavier than I’m used to.
 Weighing in at 323g they made previous shoes - 290g Adidas runners – look like featherweights.

 I felt like my pace was taking a pounding on the first few runs – but as I got used to the extra weight this hardy shoe’s stability gave me the confidence to push it a bit more – making up the lost ground.

 The heavy shoe also showed no signs of having a negative effect on my legs.
 In the past I’ve suffered from pain in my right glute.
 While the right-side is still pretty tight, running in the X-Scream 3D didn’t leave me with that all too familiar dull ache in my buttock the evening after a session.

 These hardwearing bad boys look like they could shrug off 500 miles on the road or a good six months of wear without any tear.
 And putting their money where their mouth Salomon promise a two-year warranty on their shoes.

-Retailing at about £110 – that’s the price direct from Salomon – they aren’t the cheapest on the market, but neither are they astronomically expensive – particularly given their sturdy profile.
-Plus, if looks are your thing there’s a great selection of different colours – there’s a particularly garish yellow and red number out there.
+Retailing at about £110 - that's the price direct from Salomon - they aren’t the cheapest on the market, but neither are they astronomically expensive – particularly given their sturdy profile.
+Plus, if looks are your thing there’s a great selection of different colors – there’s a particularly garish yellow and red number out there.